-Located in the historical district of downtown Fullerton, this place has charm with its old building and large booths, which seem tiny compared to the longest bar I have ever seen.
+Located in the historic district of downtown Fullerton, this place has charm with its old building, large booths and an even longer bar.
 Come for dinner to enjoy the dimly lit atmosphere.
 Chef Dave Dennis does Baja justice with his Mahi Mahi fish tacos.
-He serves Baja on a plate, kicked up with quality ingredients.
-This spot had the best cabbage, which was lightly dressed, adding a touch of acidity to the tacos that was greatly appreciated.
-He also used Cotija cheese, which was a nice change of pace amongst the others.
+Here you’ll find the best cabbage that’s lightly dressed with Baja sauce and topped with Cotija cheese, adding the perfect touch to the tacos.

 Fullerton, CA 92832

 Chef Jimmy Martinez not only makes some of the tastiest tacos in Anaheim, but this spot is as Instagram worthy as the food is delicious.
 The menu is broken up into two categories: Tacos and Not Tacos, because that’s truly the best way to live.
 Pour Vida offers five different tacos from the sea, so you can eat your fish-taco-loving-heart out.

 Native Knowledge: Pour Vida also offers vegetarian options under their “From the Garden” portion of the menu.

 Anaheim, CA 92805